At Risk of Flooding?

 - Blocked or overloaded drains and waste water pipes

 - Burst pipes

 - Ditches and drainage channels

 What can I do if I am at risk of flooding?

-Importantly, you can sign up for the Environment Agency’s Floodline service to receive advance warning of river and coastal flood risk.
-You can receive free flood messages for your area direct to your phone, mobile, email, SMS text or fax by calling 0845 988 1188 or by visiting the Floodline website.
+Importantly, you can sign up for the Environment Agency and Natural Resources Wales Floodline service to receive advance warning of river and coastal flood risk.
+You can receive free flood messages for your area direct to your phone, mobile, email, SMS text or fax by calling 0345 988 1188 or by visiting the Floodline website.